stone-alex/EliteIntel/DEVELOPERS.md

 - **Modularity**: New features should subscribe to journal events (`elite.intel.gameapi.journal.events`) or custom events via `@Subscribe`.
 - **TOS Compliance**: No AFK automation or game file modifications.
 All actions require user input.

+The app's architecture is decoupled and modular.
+This means modules do not have a direct dependency or knowledge of each other.
+If you want to add a new API integration to an alternative LLM, STT or TTS, all you have to do is implement the contract in the interfaces and place your code in correct packages following the convention.
+If you want to implement a new command or query follow the established patterns.

 ## Contribution Workflow